gvwilson/sdxpy/src/undo/index.md

 To make unit testing simpler,
 we start by adding one more class: a replacement for the screen object provided by the [curses][py_curses] module.
-This class stores the current state of the display in a rectangular grid for checking.
+This class stores the current state of the display in a rectangular grid so that our tests can check it easily.
 It also takes a list of keystrokes as input to simulate interaction with the user: